cgrossde/Laraguard/README.md

 // Or only set temporary permission for X requests
 // In this case only the next two requests will have temporary permissions
 $laraguard->setTemporaryPermissions(['guest','admin'], 2);

+// Get temporary permissions (might be handy to merge with user permissions during tests)
+$laraguard->getTemporaryPermissions()
 ```